nathanturczan/calartswebclass/src/Routes/Syllabus.md

 - Deploy one of your projects to the web
 - Extra credit : Purchase and link a custom domain

-#### Week 8 - 7/19
+#### Week 7 - 3/9
+_From this point onwards the schedule is more open, we may revisit some older material that is still unclear, or push forward and focus on whatever everyone is excited about_

 - Responsive Web Development
   - Responsive / Mobile First design
+  - Media Queries
+  - CSS Frameworks ( Bootstrap / Material )
+- Testing for mobile
+  - Dev tools
+  - Simulator
+  - Mobile debugging with Safari
+  - NGrok

 __Homework__

-- Work on your final site.
+Work on your final site.
 If you want to expand on your previous assignments, GO FOR IT!
 If you want to start something new, this is a good time to spin that up.

+#### Week 8 - 3/16
+- Basic Javascript
+  - Selecting elements with jquery
+  - listening for events ( click, hover, key press )
+  - animation ( jquery or anime.js )

+__Homework__
+Continue working on your final site.

+#### Week 9 - 3/23
+- Open period
+  - Dig further into topics that are interesting
+  - More Javascript if needed

+__Homework__
+Continue working on your final site.

+#### Week 10 - 3/30
+- Workshop time
+  - Free work period to make progress with your final projects
+  - Time to dig into specific issues and go over any key points we missed during the semester
+- Address road blocks before thanksgiving break

+__Homework__
+Continue working on your final site.

+#### Week 11 - 4/6
+- Present final projects

+#### Week 12 - 4/13
 - Present final projects